Thursday, May 16, 2024

 Medical profession in India provides tremendous opportunities for doctors to serve the ailing humanity.
 And it also gives a great chance to make illegitimate money through exploitation without being caught, a trend which has been growing since 1970s.
 I hasten to add, at the outset, that most of the doctors and researchers have a noble mind to help the humanity.
 My perception may not be right.
 Of course, it's debatable.

-Now, it's the opposite -- less time spent clinically; more time with investigations and procedures; delay in initiating treatment; treating a patient as a case, not a human; all at a high cost.
+Now, it's the opposite -- less time spent clinically; more time on investigations and procedures; consequent delay in initiating treatment; treating the patient as a case, not as a human; all at a high cost.
 Everyone works sophisticatedly like a programmed device, what with the 'Artificial Intelligence' intruding in, in a big way.
 This is SCIENCE OF MEDICINE.

 In short, the CLINICAL MEDICINE has moved to 'INVESTIGATIVE MEDICINE (evidence-based medicine)'.
-The IDEAL MEDICINE would be a pleasant blend and balance of the two kinds of medicines.
+The IDEAL MEDICINE would be the right blend and balance of the two kinds of medicines.

 The economic compulsions seem to be at the root cause of the profit-oriented approach -- more investigations mean more money.
 The medical education & training has become so expensive these days (in some colleges, the annual tuition fee for MBBS itself is as much as Rs 30 lakh) that the factor of 'cost of education / revenue returns' is impacting the thought process and the mindset of the students and doctors in letting the profession as a business rather than a service.
+The fierce competition, paucity of opportunities and the low returns on huge investment, per force, paved the way into wrong direction and unethical approach.
 The big business barons of 'pharma-medical' industry exercise their tremendous influence over the 'noble profession' through ethical and non-ethical means as well.
 The industry is in the driver's seat with its enormous power, directing and dictating the profession.
 That's the root cause of the rot -- to know more about it, read :

 https://drtramaprasad.blogspot.com/2017/03/medical-literature.htmlhttps://drtramaprasad.blogspot.com/2017/04/hydroxychloroquine-hcq-and-coronavirus_29.html